telerik/blazor-docs/getting-started/what-you-need.md

 # What You Need to Use the Telerik Blazor Components

-This article explains the packages you need to use the Telerik UI for Blazor components, and how to get them.
+This article explains the packages you need to use the Telerik UI for Blazor components, how to get them, and how to configure your project to include the Telerik Blazor components.

 To use the Telerik UI for Blazor, you need: